madMosel/dwm/README.md

 - tagfocusmon fuction to move window and focus.

 #### ---- Patched behavior -------------------------------
-- Pointer gets set to the topbar of the active monitor when calling tagmon
+- Mouse pointer gets set to the bar of the active monitor when calling tagmon.
+This prevents the shifted whindow from being focused when it gets shifted into the mouse.

-#### ---- Problems ----------------------------------------------
-##### .... focusmon ..........................................

-In a 3 monitor setup tagmon sometimes shifts the focus with the window and sometimes not.
-Shifting client from Monitor 0->1 drags the focus.
-Shifting form 2->1 drags the focus.
-Shifting from 1->0, 1->2, 0->2, 2->0 moves the client but focus remains on the monitor.

-This is intendend behavior.
-It happened because of the mouse was on monitor 1.
-If the window is shifted to the mouse pos enternotify is called.
-This calls focus and the focus gets shifted.

-Dirty workaround is to move the pointer to the topbar programmatically to the bar in tagmon before is called.
-TODO oly do so if pointer in the way.
+- Mouse pointer gets set to the bar of the focused monitor when calling focusmon.